India Protocol lone female safeguarding

-In January 2016, India Eve Chipchase was coerced into a taxi outside of a bar in Northampton by a sexual predator.
-India was later raped and murdered.
+In January 2016, India Eve Chipchase was raped and murdered after she was lured away from outside of a night club in Northampton by a sexual predator.

 India was failed that fateful night.
 A lack of proactive engagement with the clearly vulnerable India by ENTE resources ensured the sexual predator was given the opportunity to extinguish this young life.
 India was 20 years old.

 We have vowed to protect young adults in Cheltenham.
 Proactive engagement with lone females by our safeguarding team within the evening and night-time economy environment is helping to keep our kids safe.
 Whilst the India Protocol is a priority for the team our safeguarding remit extends to all patrons of the ENTE, visitors and residents too, regardless of age, sex or status.